 I got a 6″x1″ board at Home Depot.
 I got it from the damaged wood section because it had a crack in the middle!
 I got it for $5.
 It was a major score!

 Then when I got home, I cut the board into pieces that were as tall as I wanted the house to be.
-Then I moved the miter saw to 45 to cut the top at a 45 degree angle.
+Then I moved the miter saw (here is a link to similar one) to 45 to cut the top at a 45 degree angle.

 Then I lined the piece up and made a cut.

 Then I turned it over and lined it up to make a second cut to create the roof line.

 Then I had to make cuts for the roof.
 I cut a 2″x1″ one time while the saw was set to the 45.
 Then I moved the saw back to 0 and cut again to create the little chimney piece.

 Next, I took the 2×1 and measured the first part of the roof.

 Here in the picture, you can see that I let a the piece hang over a little bit so it really looks like a roof!
 Where I’m holding the pen is where I marked and cut.